huato112/Auto-Plinko-Hon/README.md

 # POST_APIHON

-Hon
-auto plinko แบบซิ่ง ๆ
+Get cookies from memory then send method post to auto plinko